sainaadira/sainaadira/README.md

 # Hi, I'm Sai  	:desktop_computer:
 - 😄 Pronouns: they/she

-- I am a full-stack software engineer that is passionate about bridging the gaps of disparities within BIPOC communities.
+- I am a full-stack software engineer that is passionate about bridging the gaps of disparities within BIPOC and other marginalized communities.
 Through tech, I want to build applications that focus on making an impactful difference.

 <!--